isomerpages/nlb-biblioasia/_jan-2009/A Glimpse of his Past: Yeo Chan Boon (1881–1967).md

 Though he faced years of struggle and hardship, he thrived nonetheless in the bustling and fast growing city.
 With accumulated savings and trading experience, he became a pioneer in the entrepot trade.
 He became a merchant and started to import agro-commodities from Indonesia and other neighbouring countries.
 These goods had to be sorted, graded and packaged before being exported to overseas markets.

 Gum Copal, Gum Damar (Mata Kuching) and ox-hides were the bulk goods he supplied.
-From humble beginnings at Boat Quay, he expanded his business, and his company, Yong Guan Seng & Company Limited was re-located to a row of shophouses at Ord Road.
+From humble beginnings at Boat Quay, he expanded his business, and his company, Yong Guan Seng &amp; Company Limited was re-located to a row of shophouses at Ord Road.

 With his business acumen and far-sightedness, Yeo eyed the jewellery trade, which he thought commercially viable.
 His new venture turned out to be rewarding.
 Seng Bee (Goldsmith) Company Limited, as it was called, situated along South Bridge Road in Chinatown.
 It was well patronised and became one of the largest and most well-known Teochew establishments in the jewellery industry.